 The objective of the SME track is twofold:

-How: PERIIA, the Pan-European Research Infrastructure ILOs Association, will select 20 European SMEs amongst the replies received from a call for the SME track launched to all European ILOs.
-The final selection will ensure an adequate balance between countries, technologies and SME size.
+How: PERIIA, the Pan-European Research Infrastructure ILOs Association, selects 20 European SMEs amongst the replies received from a call for the SME track launched to all European ILOs.
+The final selection ensures an adequate balance between countries, technologies and SME size.
 Participating SMEs will be entitled to:

 Selected companies will be contacted by the IOC